 Ensure that technical language in the report is clear, accurate, and complete.

-Ensure there is sufficient supporting documentation.
+Ensure that there is sufficient supporting documentation.

 In addition, the technical reviewer and the analyst who drafted the report are equally responsible for ensuring the accuracy of the technical aspects of the case record.